-Crowd provides centralized authentication and single sign-on connectors for the web security framework Spring Security.
-Spring Security provides a modular and highly configurable approach to authentication and authorization for J2EE applications.
+Crowd provides centralised authentication and single sign-on connectors for the web security framework Spring Security.
+Spring Security provides a modular and highly configurable approach to authentication and authorisation for J2EE applications.

-If your web application already makes use of the Spring Security framework for authentication and authorization, you can use the Crowd Spring Security connector to allow your application to easily delegate authentication and authorization requests to Crowd.
+If your web application already makes use of the Spring Security framework for authentication and authorisation, you can use the Crowd Spring Security connector to allow your application to easily delegate authentication and authorisation requests to Crowd.

 Please consult the Spring Security suggested steps or reference guide for a thorough insight into the Spring Security framework.
 You might also find useful information in our Appfuse integration tutorial.

 This guide assumes developer-level knowledge and a Spring Security-based web application

 This guide is for developers rather than administrators.
 This guide assumes you have Crowd 2.5 or later installed and that you want to integrate your Spring Security-based web application with Crowd's security server.
 The documentation below describes how to integrate Crowd with your own application that uses the Spring Security framework.
 It assumes you already use Spring Security in your application.
 If you need help integrating the Spring Security framework with your web application, have look at some of the Spring Security documentation.

 - Download and configure Crowd.
 Refer to the Crowd Installation Guide for detailed information on how to do this.
 We will refer to the Crowd root folder as

 - Have your Spring Security-based custom application ready for tweaking.
 We will refer to your custom application as 'SpringSecApp'.

 Step 1.
 Configuring Crowd to Talk to your Spring Security Application

 Crowd needs to be aware that SpringSecApp will be making authentication requests to Crowd.
 In brief, you will need to do the following: